celo-org/celo-proposals/CIPs/cip-draft_mnemonic_error_correcting_codes.md

 Note that implementations MAY use an alternate generation procedure as long as:
 1. It results in a valid BIP-39 mnemonic phrase.
-2. If re-encoded using the `RS(N, K)` codec described above, the same phrase is constructed,
+2. If re-encoded using the `RS(N, K)` codec described above, the same phrase is constructed.

 #### Validity and error correction